 ## 3.111236

-We can read from the output the (two-sided) P-value under the null hypothesis that the mean is 2.5, which here is very small (2e-8) indicating that the population mean is unlikely to be 2.5.
+We can read from the output the (two-sided) P-value under the null hypothesis that the mean is 2.5, which here is very small (2e-8), indicating that the population mean is unlikely to be 2.5.
 We also have the empirical mean from the data and a 95%CI for the population mean.
-From this 95%CI, we see that 2.5 is quite far from it, which also says that the population mean is unlikely to be 2.5.
+We see that 2.5 is quite far from this 95%CI, which also tells that the population mean is unlikely to be 2.5.

 Let’s test empirically that this is indeed the t-statistic reported by R above.